Floods 'drown' BJP's euphoria on returning to power in K'taka

 "The BJP's central leadership and Yediyurappa have failed to show the urgency, with which they grabbed power and formed the government, in cabinet expansion and governance across the state," Congress state unit president Dinesh Gundu Rao told IANS here.

-Without numbers or simple majority in a full-fledged state Assembly, the Bharatiya Janata Party (BJP) lost no government just four days after the 13-month-old JD-S-Congress coalition government collapsed on July 23 for losing the floor test in the Assembly by six votes.
+Without numbers or simple majority in a full-fledged state assembly, the Bharatiya Janata Party (BJP) lost no time in forming its government just four days after the 13-month-old JD-S-Congress coalition government collapsed on July 23 for losing the floor test in the assembly by six votes.

 "Urgency with which @BSYBJP wanted to grab the power at any cost isn't being seen in governing the state.
 Where is the cabinet?
 Does @BSYBJP plan to run all the ministries himself. #HorseTrader CM is worried about horses bolting from his stable," tweeted the Congress.